Kings-World/sapphire-plugins/packages/cron/README.md

 ```

 ### Creating a task

-Cron Tasks come with their own store, just like Sapphire commands, listeners, and so on.
-They must be located within a `cron-tasks` directory that is located alongside your other stores.
+Cron Tasks come with their own Sapphire store.
+They must be located within a `cron-tasks` directory alongside your other stores.

 ```
 src